Deducteam/lambdapi/doc/sections/commands.md

 Symbols are declared using the `symbol` command, possibly associated with some modifier or an exposition marker.
-In the following example, `const` is a modifier and `local` is an exposition marker.
+In the following example, `const` is a modifier and `private` is an exposition marker.

 ```
 symbol const Nat : TYPE